Habib Rahimtoola

-Habib Ibrahim Rahimtoola (12 March 1912 – 2 January 1991) was a Pakistani politician, diplomat primarily based out of Karachi.
-He served as High Commissioner to the United Kingdom between (1947–52).
+Habib Ibrahim Rahimtoola (10 March 1912 – 2 January 1991) was a Pakistani politician, and diplomat primarily based in Karachi.
+He served as Pakistan's High Commissioner to the United Kingdom (1947–52).
 Rahimtoola also served as Governor of Sindh (1953–54) and later as the Governor of Punjab (1954).
 He is considered one of the founders of Pakistan for his involvement as a leader of the Pakistan Movement.